apache/druid/docs/development/extensions-contrib/ddsketch-quantiles.md

 }
 ```

-and make queries using the following aggregator + post-aggregator:
+Compute quantiles from the pre-aggregated sketches using the following aggregator and post-aggregator.

 ```json
 {